 The usual options for the payment of interest are yearly or monthly (although other options such as quarterly do exist).
-Annual interest suits those best who don’t touch their savings often, whereas monthly interest is good for those such as pensioners, who have to derive a regular income from their savings.
+Annual interest best suits those best who don’t need to touch their savings very often, whereas monthly interest is good for those such as pensioners, who have to derive a regular income from their savings.

 We’re all different.
-Some of us prefer managing our accounts by popping down to the local branch in our lunch hour, some of us like to keep track of our finances in the evening using online banking.
+Some of us prefer managing our accounts by popping down to the local branch in our lunch hour, while others like to keep track of our finances in the evening using online banking.
 Whatever your preference, be sure the account you select can be operated the way that suits you.

 Compare the best savings rates

 Please send me emails with the latest Moneyfacts news, best buy products and specially selected third party offers